Under new direction!

 This magnificent mansion was completed in 1883.
 It is a testament to the creative talents of the architectural firm Cudell and Richardson.

 In appearance, Franklin Castle is a victorian stone house from the front and sides, yet the rear of the structure has a modern design with tall, narrow windows in the fashion of the first industrial buildings, sharp and stilishly minimalistic.
-A sizable carriage house, repurposed from a barn that had been in the rose garden since the 1860s, was erected at the same time as the castle.
-Because it is out of sight from the public and concealed behind the castle, few people know about it.
+A sizable carriage house, repurposed from a little barn that had been in the rose garden since the 1860s, was erected at the same time as the castle and even seved as a Gymnasium during the 1940’s.
+Because it is out of sight, behind the castle, few people know about it.

 It is reported to be the most haunted house in Ohio.